raspberrypilearning/grow-a-tree/en/step_2.md

 ## Set the screen

 The Tree sprite is difficult to see at the start of the game.
 You're going to work on the first part of the program to make the Tree sprite bigger.
-You're also going to improve the instructions for the player!
+You will also improve the instructions for the player!

 --- task ---
-+ Open the code editor.
++ Open the **Code** editor.

 + `when green flag clicked`{:class="block3events"} starts the game.